 Faculty / Staff stipends will be requested by the Immersions Coordinator and paid as a lump sum (Overload during Winterim or Spring Break programs, Summer Contract for summer programs) shortly after completing the immersion experience.
-Faculty / Staff stipends are not available to be paid before the term in which travel for the program is occurring.
+Faculty / Staff stipends cannot be paid prior to your program.